RevolutionAnalytics/rmr2/docs/new-in-this-release.Rmd

 ### Input and output formats for equijoins

-IO formats for `equijoin`.
 They work just like IO formats in `mapreduce`.

 ### Options to RScript

 You can now change the command that is used to run the map and reduce programs.
 This defaults to "Rscript" and it's highly recommended you keep using Rscript unless you really know what you are doing.
 Some users though, while still using Rscript, wanted to provide options to control memory usage and other performance related options.
-Use `rmr.options(rscript.cmd = some.cmd.line)` to do this.
-Advanced use only.
+Use `rmr.options(rscript.cmd = some.cmd.line)` to do so. **Advanced use only**.
 You can do a lot of damage with this.

 ### Configure HDFS tempdir